Current status of PFS

 NIR data processing

 The team is currently working on processing H4RG detector data while detrending various features incorporating the pixel-to-pixel and ramp-to-ramp analysis.
 We know that the strength and duration of the persistence depends strongly on the detectors, where the analysis is extremely difficult if the pixel traps many electrons in a level of saturation.
 We operate to avoid saturating the H4RG detectors and observe as less bright objects as possible.
+Since implementation for all these issues is ongoing, the obtained quality of spectra in the NIR region is not as good as the original ETC prediction.

 Flux calibration and coadding exposures